conan/conan.github.io/_posts/2015-10-05-clojure-on-windows.md

   [x y])
 {% endhighlight %}

-Here the `println` and the vector that we're returning from the block are nicely aligned with Clojure's idiomatic 2-space indent.
+Here the `println` and the `[x y]` are nicely aligned with Clojure's idiomatic 2-space indent.
 There's no need to push them across the page to align with the binding form that defines `x-coord` and `y-coord`.

+#### Indentation: 0

+When using a threading macro, I want all forms nicely aligned with the first (index 0) so it's easy to read the flow:

+{% highlight clojure %}
+(->> cars-map
+     (group-by :manufacturer)
+     count)
+{% endhighlight %}

+In this form, the first element is the `->>` macro.
+Numbering the elements after that starting with 0, first (index 0) is `cars-map`; setting indentation to "0" means to align with this element, which is why the `(group-by :manufacturer)` and `count` are aligned with it.

 #### Indentation: n